RY3IEZN/a_repo/lampstack.md

-here are the steps to install the LAMP stack in Markdown format:
+here are the steps to install the LAMP stack on an ubuntu vm

 1.Update the package index: Before installing any software, it's a good practice to update the package index on your server.
 Run the following command to update the package index: